Dez Caught It: First half

 The Cowboys received the ball to begin the game but quickly went three-and-out.
 After the Cowboys punted the ball, the Packers began a 10-play, 60-yard drive, with a 4-yard touchdown pass from Packers quarterback Aaron Rodgers to tight end Andrew Quarless bringing the score to 7–0.
 The Cowboys responded with their own long drive, going 62 yards in 12 plays capped off by a 1-yard scoring pass from Tony Romo to fullback Tyler Clutts.
 The play before the score, Romo threw incomplete, but a pass interference penalty on Tramon Williams brought the ball to the 1-yard line.
 With the extra point, the Cowboys tied the game 7–7.
 In the ensuing drive, which brought the game into the second quarter, the Packers drove to the 27-yard line, but Rodgers fumbled the ball and the Cowboys recovered.
-The Cowboys drove 64 yards in the 5 plays, ending in a 38-yard touchdown pass from Romo to Terrance Williams to give Dallas a 14–7 lead.
+The Cowboys drove 64 yards in the 5 plays, ending in a 38-yard touchdown pass from Romo to Terrance Williams to give the Cowboys a 14–7 lead.
 The Packers quickly punted on the next drive, which Dallas took advantage of to drive down close to the end zone.
-After getting stopped on third down with 1 yard to go, the Cowboys Dan Bailey attempted a 50-yard field goal, which was blocked by Datone Jones.
+After getting stopped on third down with 1 yard to go, the Cowboys' Dan Bailey attempted a 50-yard field goal, which was blocked by Datone Jones.
 With only 29 seconds on the clock, the Packers drove 38 yards to the Dallas 22-yard line, scoring on a 40-yard Mason Crosby field goal before the half ended, putting the score at 14–10.